RohitChaudhury/BizSphere-Web-Application/README.md

 # BizSphere-Web-Application
 BizSphere is a web application designed to streamline business operations and improve workflow efficiency.
-The application is built using Node.js and Express.js on the back-end, and Bootstrap and jQuery on the front-end.
+The application is built using PHP Frmework-Laravel on the back-end, and Bootstrap and jQuery on the front-end.

 # Features
 User authentication and authorization